 The SMARTS program connects small- and medium-sized businesses with applied research expertise in the fields of geospatial technology and digital fabrication.

 Today’s competitive economy is led by companies that innovate and embrace technology.
-As a hub of innovation and learning, Selkirk College can offer applied research support to help businesses develop new or improved products and services.
+As a hub of innovation and learning, the Selkirk-SME Applied Research and Technology Solutions program (SMARTS) offers applied research support to help businesses develop new or improved products and services.

 Are located in Canada

 Selkirk College knows that research and development partnerships that involve marketable products or services require strict confidentiality.
-Businesses can rest assured that the College maintains confidentiality protocols to protect the interests of both the business and the College.
-Selkirk College also understands the need to complete work in ‘business time’ and will work with business to move the idea to action efficiently and effectively.
+Businesses can rest assured that Selkirk College maintains confidentiality protocols to protect the interests of both the business and the institution.
+Selkirk College also understands the need to complete work in ‘business time’ and will work with companies to move the idea to action efficiently and effectively.